 Pastor Rothfusz attended Luther College and Luther Seminary, and was ordained in 1997.
 She has served calls to St. John Lutheran Church, Bluff Springs, Eureka Presbyterian Church, Eureka, and Salem Lutheran Church, Peoria.
 In 2018 she was called to serve the Central/Southern Illinois Synod as Director for Evangelical Mission, a position in each of the ELCA synods that promotes congregational vitality.
-She also serves the synod as Congregational Resources Coordinator ¼ time, which includes assisting staff, pastors, and congregations from a family systems perspective, as well as handling synod communications.
+She also serves the synod as Congregational Resources Coordinator ¼ time, which includes assisting staff, pastors, and congregations from a family systems perspective.
 She is married to Pastor John Rothfusz, and they have three young adult children.

 A Pennsylvania native, Michael joined the synod staff in 2022 as Director of Communications.
 He previously served as Communications Manager at the United States Indoor Sports Association for nine years.